dound/gae-sessions/README.markdown

      - Session values are accessed via a dictionary interface.
      - The session automatically initializes when you first assign a value.
        Until then, no cookies are set and no writes are done.
+     - Sessions expire automatically (based on a lifetime you can specify).

 Limitations: